Frequently asked questions

-Enquire with our easy-to-use online form and you’ll be connected to the most appropriate mortgage advisor.
+Enquire with our easy-to-use online form and you’ll be connected to the most appropriate mortgage advisor from our parent company JAmes Alexander FS.
 Whether a first-time buyer, landlord, self-employed individual, or worried about the in’s and out’s of bad credit or re-mortgaging, we’ll help you find the information and support you need.

 2. What service do you provide?

-We use our expertise and insight to connect you with experienced mortgage advisers.
+We use our expertise and insight to connect you with experienced mortgage advisers from our parent company James Alexander FS.
 Depending on your personal situation, we’ll put you in touch with a professional adviser who can educate and empower you to find the most beneficial mortgage.

 3. How much deposit do I need for a mortgage?

 A mortgage deposit depends on the contract provided by the lender as well as the property in question, your income and credit score.
 These factors all determine what deposit you will need to put down on your mortgage.
 Unfortunately, we can not give you a specific figure as deposits can range greatly with many falling in the 5%-25% bracket.